MediaComem/comem-archioweb-tictactoe/WAMP.md

-## Frontend: call the `joinGame` procedure when the user clicks the Join Game button
+## Frontend: call the procedure to join a game when the user clicks the Join Game button

 For your opponent to join the game, he or she will click on the Join Game button.
 The `ViewManager` will emit a `joinGame` event with the game ID when